SalmanMarvasti/consortium-network/README.md

 Quorum supports larger contract storage space by default than ethereum as gas price is not a factor in private .
 IBFT is chosen due to requirement that members dont trust each other 4 Validators are set which can be managed by consortium or neutral party

+outside the setup the smart contract code and scripts reside in /network/consortium_contracts directory